 Starring George MacKay, Lily-Rose Depp, Paddy Considine, Fionn O’Shea, Lola Petticrew, Senan Jennings, Darragh Shannon, Elisa Fionuir, Amy Macken, Helen Behan, Karise Yansen, and Eileen Walsh.

 A high-concept arthouse drama about a boy who believes he is a wolf.

-Written and directed by Nathalie Biancheri, Wolf, in theory, should be a prepackaged empathy lesson on species dysmorphia (which, to be clear, has nothing to do with being a furry or anything sexually deviant), especially for the above toxic groups.
-It stars 1917 breakout George MacKay as Jacob, a young man unloaded off by his disapproving parents to a rehabilitation center for various individuals that take the idea of a spirit animal a bit too far.
-They want him to get better, and temporarily, we share the sentiment, considering how bizarre the notion of believing one is an animal is for most of society.
+Written and directed by Nathalie Biancheri, Wolf, in theory, should be a prepackaged empathy lesson on species dysmorphia (which, to be clear, has nothing to do with being a furry or anything sexually deviant).
+It stars George MacKay as Jacob, a young man unloaded off by his disapproving parents to a rehabilitation center for various individuals that take the idea of a spirit animal a bit too far.
+Jacob’s parents want him to get better, and temporarily, we share the sentiment, considering how bizarre the notion of believing one is an animal is for most of society.
 A flash of dark humor with a woman fully decked out in a colorful parrot outfit repeating dialogue from the therapist also sets an amusingly dark tone.

 Flickering Myth Rating – Film: ★ ★ ★ / Movie: ★ ★ ★